mtchibozo/BrainStateClassification/README.md

 ## Requirements and Dependencies

-Code is developed in Python.
+All code is developed in Python.
+Python versions and package dependencies are specified in the requirements.txt files located in each experiment folder.

 We advise using Google Colab to replicate the model training steps.

 ## Usage